Location of Headache Lists

 Any of the headache conditions can present with a one-sided headache.
 The word ‘Migraine’ is derived from “hemi” and “Crain” literally meaning “half” and “head”.

-The most common eye pain I would see is a sudden sharp, brief, neuralgic pain called ice-pick headache which is a completely innocent and benign headache complaint.
+The most common eye pain is a sudden sharp, brief, neuralgic pain called ice-pick headache which is a completely innocent and benign headache complaint.
 Eye disease must be considered if the eye goes red or is sore to touch.

 While diseases of the ear can cause pain behind the ear, pain from the neck is a very common cause.